Family Encyclopedia >> Home & Garden

 Pro Tip

-Next, I cut a length of small white picket fence the size of a fairy and glued it along the back just above the moss.
+Cut a fairy-sized section of white picket fence and glue it along the back, just above the moss layer.

 Step 5